meow-io/slick/README.md

 When a GROUP DESCRIPTION contains a membership without an established session, the MEMBER with the lexicographically lower member id begins establishing a session with the other party.
 If member ids are equal, then the member with the lower identity id is the initiator.
 A prekey handshake is initiated by sending a [prekey pass1](#1117-prekey-pass1).
 Implementors SHOULD hold onto unrecognized prekey handshakes for some length of time as prekey handshakes can be sent before the receiver has a new group description to correspond to the initiator of the prekey handshake.

 The authentication is based on the SIGMA[^sigma] key authentication scheme.
 When a prekey1 is initially sent, it has a signature that is used by the other party to attest to the legitamacy of the prekey session request, but is not used for any other purpose.
 A monotonic nonce is sent by the initiating party to prevent replay attacks.
 The initiating party maintains a nonce that is unique to both parties.
 The nonce used by MUST be greater than any previous successfully used nonce.
 Any prekey1 sent with an older nonce SHOULD be ignored.
+Both parties MUST pick unique ephemeral keys, that is, not reuse any previously used key.

 ```
 ^      = dh operation
 ||     = concat (prefixed with 4-byte little endian length)
 hmac   = hmac-sha256(key, message)
 sym    = ChaCha20-Poly1305(key, plain) with zero-nonce
+sign   = Ed25519(priv, msg)

 p1                             = party 1
 p2                             = party 2
 id1                            = identity_id1 || membership_id1
 id2                            = identity_id2 || membership_id2
+s1                             = party 1's private intro key
+s2                             = party 2's private intro key
 n                              = 16-byte nonce
 s                              = hmac(e1 ^ e2+pub, "PREKEY_MAC_KEY")
 k1                             = hmac(e1 ^ e2+pub, "PREKEY_CONFIRM_KEY" || id1)